-Progress to date Issue is being addressed through ☐ Primary / Secondary legislation ☐ Regulation / Guidelines ☐ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not As explained by the IFRS Foundation, in December 2009, the CNV adopted a Requirement (Resolution N° 562/2009) that all companies whose securities are publicly traded and that are regulated by the CNV must prepare their financial statements using IFRS Standards as issued by the IASB Board for annual periods beginning on or after 1 January 2012.
-The IFRS requirement applies to all companies whose debt or equity securities are issued for trading in a public market under Law No. 17,811, and those companies that have applied for authorisation for their debt or equity securities to trade in a public market.
+Progress to date Issue is being addressed through □ Primary / Secondary legislation ✓ Regulation / Guidelines □ Other actions (such as supervisory actions) Short description of the content of the legislation/regulation/guideline/other actions If this recommendation has not As explained by the IFRS Foundation, in December 2009, the CNV adopted a Requirement (Resolution N° 562/2009) that all companies whose securities are publicly traded and that are regulated by the CNV must prepare their financial statements using IFRS Standards as issued by the IASB Board for annual periods beginning on or after I January 2012.
+The IFRS requirement applies to all companies whose debt or equity securities are issued for trading in a public market under Law No. 26,831 and those companies that have applied for authorisation for their debt or equity securities to be traded in a public market.
 The CNV's IFRS requirement does not apply to banks or insurance companies.
-IFRSs are the accounting rules for deposit-taking institutions since 1 January 2018 (BCRA Communications "A" 5541, 6114 and 6454), with the only exception of the new impairment rules of IFRS 9, which will be in effect on January 1, 2020 (Communication "A" 6430).
-In the meantine, the SEFyC monitors the process of implementation of the impairment rules by means of quantitative and qualitative information reported by financial institutions on, among other issues, the impact of implementing the new impairment model and the description of banks' models for assessing expected credit losses. yet been fully implemented, please provide reasons for delayed implementation
+IFRSs are the accounting rules for deposit-taking institutions since 1 January 2018 (BCRA Communications "A" 5541, 6114 and 6454), with the exception of the new impairment rules of IFRS 9, which will be in effect on January 1, 2020 (Communication "A" 6430).
+In addition to that, Argentine economy was considered hyperinflationary in the terms of IAS 29 for fiscal years ending on or after July 1st2018.
+BCRA and other controlling agencies were not allowed to receive indexed financial statements until the issuance of Law 27468.
+Accordingly, BCRA has decided that IAS 29 will be applied for fiscal years beginning on or after January 1, 2020 (Communication "A" 6651) so that IFRS will be fully enforced in fiscal years beginning on or after January 1, 2020.
+In the meantime, the SEFyC monitors the process of implementation of the impairment rules by means of quantitative and qualitative information reported by financial institutions on, among other issues, the impact of implementing the new impairment model and the description of banks' models for assessing expected credit losses. yet been fully implemented, please provide reasons for delayed implementation